ambarltd/pgt-proxy/README.md

 - PGT-Proxy to server bi-directional TLS validation (mutual tls)
 - Multiple destination PG servers

-### Will Not Be Supported
+### Will (Most Likely) Not Be Supported Soon

 - Enforcing PG clients to send "full-verify".
 Not possible without a custom client as of Postgres Version 16.
-PG clients only send an indication of their intent to use TLS, not details about the TLS verification they will run.
+In the PG  protocol, PG clients only send an indication of their intent to use TLS, not details about the TLS verification type they will run.
-- PG connection pooling
+- PG connection pooling (PGT-Proxy is transparent, you're free to place a pool in front of your PG server)
 - Channel binding support